Home Selling: How Often Should Your Real Estate Agent Call?

 Client Service vs. Prospecting

 There's nothing wrong with prospecting for new business - we all need to earn a living, right?
-However, for current clients - especially sellers - the problems arise when the agent places more importance on seeking new business, rather than taking care of existing clients.
-Thus the agent may spend too much time calling & meeting with potential home sellers, and otherwise seeking new listings, rather than paying careful attention to the sellers who have already placed their trust in them.
+However, for current clients, especially sellers, the problems arise when the agent places more importance on seeking new business, rather than taking care of existing clients.
+As a result, the agent risks spending too much time calling & meeting with potential home sellers, and otherwise seeking new listings, rather than paying careful attention to the sellers who have already placed their trust in them.

 Set a Schedule at the Listing Appointment

-So? how often should your real estate agent call, email or text you with updates?
-The answer is of course different for every scenario. it's my personal belief, that the client should receive follow-up according to a schedule & method they prefer.
-For our clients, we try to establish a weekly follow-up schedule, and I prefer to do so by phone - after which I will often follow-up by email with a summary of our conversation, or to ensure clarity.
+So how often should your real estate agent call, email or text you with updates?
+The answer is, of course, different for every scenario.
+It's my opinion that the client should receive follow-up according to a schedule & method they prefer.
+For our clients, we try to establish a weekly follow-up schedule, and I prefer to do so by phone - after which I will often follow-up by email with a summary of our conversation, partly to ensure clarity, but also to document the conversation.
 However, it's not uncommon for us to speak with our clients daily by phone & text message, depending on the needs - for example, during times of heavy showing traffic, and most obviously during contract negotiations, and prior to closing - when timely communication is absolutely critical.

-When interviewing listing agents to sell your home, be sure to ask about their communication & follow-up procedures.
+When interviewing listing agents to sell your Cedar Park home, be sure to ask about their communication & follow-up procedures.
 How often do they typically call their clients?
 Will they be calling, texting or emailing you personally - or will it be an assistant or team member.
-If it will be another team member, be sure to consider how you feel about this BEFORE signing a listing agreement!
-Many teams are managed quite effectively and clients never experience any issues.
-However, communication issues due to the "team approach" are unfortunately a very common source of complaints - meaning, the seller feels they hired the listing agent, and therefore it's the listing agent who should be providing the follow-up.
-Well? we completely agree!
+If it will be another team member, be sure to consider how you feel about this BEFORE signing a listing agreement.

 Be Clear About Communication Expectations

-it's best for both the listing agent and seller client to set clear expectations from the beginning - regardless of the methods.
-If the agent's proposed schedule of communication doesn't work for you, then simply ask if they'll accommodate your desires.
-Any pushback may be reason for concern.
+It's best for both the listing agent and seller client to set clear expectations from the beginning - regardless of the methods.
+If the agent's proposed schedule of communication doesn't work for you, then ask if they'll accommodate your desires.
+Any pushback may be a reason for concern.

-Lastly, if you feel that the agent is over-promising or otherwise placating your concerns regarding ANY aspect of the home selling process, simply in an effort to obtain your business, then please observe the warning signs.
-Remember, there's nothing with interviewing as many listing agents as you wish in order to find the right fit, because choosing the wrong agent can be a frustrating, and sometimes costly mistake.
+Lastly, if you feel that the agent is over-promising or otherwise placating your concerns regarding any aspect of the home selling process in an effort to obtain your business, then please observe the warning signs.
+Remember, there's nothing wrong with interviewing as many listing agents as you wish in order to find the right fit because choosing the wrong agent can be a frustrating and sometimes costly mistake.